-Farmer Mac's direct credit exposure to Rural Utilities loans held and loans underlying LTSPCs as of June 30, 2021 was \$2.8 billion across 45 states.
+Farmer Mac's direct credit exposure to Rural Utilities loans held and loans underlying LTSPCs as of September 30, 2021 was \$2.8 billion across 45 states.
 For more information about Farmer Mac's underwriting and collateral valuation standards for Rural Utilities loans, see "Business-Farmer Mac's Lines of Business-Rural Utilities-Underwriting" in Farmer Mac's 2020 Annual Report.
-There was one \$10.0 million loan that was delinquent in the Rural Utilities portfolio as of June 30, 2021 and none as of December 31, 2020.
-The delinquent loan became current during third quarter 2021.
+As of September 30, 2021, there were no delinquencies in Farmer Mac's portfolio of Rural Utilities loans.

 Farmer Mac has indirect credit exposure to Rural Utilities loans that secure AgVantage securities included in the Institutional Credit line of business.
-As of June 30, 2021, Farmer Mac had not experienced any credit losses on any AgVantage securities.
+As of September 30, 2021, Farmer Mac had not experienced any credit losses on any AgVantage securities.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management-Credit Risk-Institutional" for more information about Farmer Mac's credit risk on AgVantage securities.